- Hunger in NYC

 - Restaurant Partners

 For more than 30 years, City Harvest has been working to alleviate hunger in New York City.
-As the world’s first food rescue organization, City Harvest has rescued some 465,000,000 million pounds of food throughout the five boroughs of New York City.
+As the world’s first food rescue organization, City Harvest has rescued some 465,000,000 pounds of food throughout the five boroughs of New York City.

 The examination of long-term issues that surround hunger is a natural extension of City Harvest’s work rescuing food.
 For many people that City Harvest serves, healthy food is unavailable and unaffordable in their communities.
 Diseases related to poor nutrition are often concentrated in neighborhoods where demand for emergency food is greatest.